sereigh/Project-SDC/README.md

 ### Development

-> My role in the remote team that developed trendee's backend was re-designing and optimizing the systems of the Questions & Answers Service.
+> My role in the remote team that developed trendee's backend was re-designing and optimizing the systems of trendee's Questions & Answers Service.

-> See the [Docker](#Docker) section for more information on how to use the images contained in this repository.
+To update and transfer the 3mil+ Questions, 12mil+ Answers, and 3mil+ Photos of legacy data, I created and automated an ETL process, using a combination of ___Javascript___, ___Regex___, and ___Node.js___ child processes.

+I chose to implement a noSQL database to store the data, as the needs of the application are primarily read heavy and non-transactional.
+Using a normalized data model with manual references, supported by ___Mongoose___'s populate method, I was able to reduce decision points in the database and improve latency over the legacy system.

+Utilizing ___Docker___, I created containers for the backend to maintain a reproducible baseline prior to load testing and blueprint future scalability when deployed to ___AWS___ clusters.

 >Check out [Operation](#Operation) for an overview of the services' backend functionality or the [Preview](#Preview) below for a demonstration of it's stress test.